peterjpitcher/eventplanner2.0/docs/HANDOVER.md

    - Update dependencies
    - Check TypeScript errors

+4. Routing Issues
+   - Check for duplicate routes
+   - Ensure all routes are properly defined
+   - Verify route group configuration

+## Recent Changes

+### Route Structure Changes
+- Removed duplicate routes in the (dashboard) route group
+- Created AppLayout component for consistent layout across pages
+- Updated navigation to use correct routes

+### Implementation Plan
+- Created comprehensive implementation plan to address all production issues
+- Prioritized fixes based on criticality and dependencies
+- Established timeline and resource requirements

 ## Conclusion
-The project is in a good state with core features implemented.
-The next phase will focus on completing the booking management features and improving overall performance and user experience.
+The project has experienced routing issues and feature implementation problems in production.
+A detailed plan has been created to address these issues systematically.
+The next phase will focus on fixing the routing structure, repairing core features, and implementing the missing dashboard visualizations.

 ---

-Last Updated: May 7, 2024
+Last Updated: March 26, 2024